AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: The Proposed AnomaMind

 \subsection{Coarse-to-Fine Detection Workflow}

-AnomaMind realizes anomaly detection through a structured coarse-to-fine workflow that unfolds over multiple interaction steps.
-Rather than producing anomaly decisions in a single pass, the workflow progressively constructs diagnostic evidence and refines decisions as new information becomes available.
-The workflow is organized into four key stages, each addressing a distinct role in the detection process: coarse evidence acquisition to localize suspicious intervals, adaptive evidence construction to gather informative cues, reasoning-based anomaly detection to produce fine-grained decisions, and iterative refinement to evaluate and revise intermediate outcomes.
-These stages are tightly coupled and executed in a sequential manner, allowing earlier decisions to guide subsequent analysis while enabling principled revision when necessary.
-Together, this coarse-to-fine design provides a unified mechanism for efficient localization, context-aware analysis, and accurate decision-making under complex and evolving conditions.
+AnomaMind instantiates the general process as a structured coarse-to-fine workflow.
+The workflow is organized into four implementation stages, each corresponding to one role in Table~\ref{tab:role_evidence_usage}: coarse evidence acquisition by the locator, adaptive evidence construction by the actor, anomaly detection by the detector, and iterative refinement by the evaluator.
+These stages provide a unified mechanism for efficient localization, context-aware analysis, and accurate decision-making under complex and evolving conditions.
+One AnomaMind update is summarized as: